mifril/nsu_2015_cpp_tasks/Task1/README.md

 --------------
 1. cmake -G "<your_platform>"
 2. make
-3. make coverage, if you want measure tests coverage
+3. make coverage (if you want measure tests code coverage)

 Notes:

 1. All output files will be in build/
 2. Coverage info will be in coverage/.
 Open coverage/index.html, if you want to see detailed information
 3. gtest may compile with warnings (g++ bug)